uber-go/cadence-client/README.md

 ### Workflow

-The workflow is the implementation of the coordination logic.
+Workflow is the implementation of coordination logic.
 Its sole purpose is to orchestrate activity executions.

 Workflows are implemented as functions.
 Startup data can be passed to a workflow via function parameters.
-The parameters can be either basic types or srtucts, with the only requirement being that the parameters need to be serializable.
+The parameters can be either basic types or structs, with the only requirement being that the parameters need to be serializable.
 The first parameter of a workflow function is of type `cadence.Context`.
 The function must return an **error** value, and can optional return a result value.
-The result value can be either a basic type or a stuct with the only requirement being that the it is serializable.
+The result value can be either a basic type or a struct with the only requirement being that the it is serializable.

-Workflow functions need to execute deterministically and be idempotent.
+Workflow functions need to execute deterministically.
 Therefore, here is a list of rules that workflow code should obey to be a good Cadence citizen:
 * Use `cadence.Context` everywhere.
 * Don’t use range over `map`.
-* Don’t call any non deterministic functions like `rand`.
+* Use `cadence.SideEffect` to call rand and similar nondeterministic functions like UUID generator.
 * Use `cadence.Now` to get current time.
 Use `cadence.NewTimer` or `cadence.Sleep` instead of standard Go functions.
 * Don’t use native channel and select.
 Use `cadence.Channel` and `cadence.Selector`.
 * Don’t use go func(...).
 Use `cadence.Go(func(...))`.